Types of Company Formation in India

 Private Limited Company

-On the basis of members, a Private Limited company is a type of company which has a minimum of 2 members & maximum of 200 limits.
+Based on members, a Private Limited company is a type of company which has a minimum of 2 members & maximum of 200 limits.
 It is one of the modest forms of organization & most reliable business entity.
 Private limited companies restrict the transferability of shares.
-Minimum 2 directors & maximum 15 directors in a private limited company are required.
+A minimum of 2 directors & maximum of 15 directors in a private limited company are required.

 Public Limited Company